 Not only is Dr. Dané trying to improve children’s consentration and physical fitness levels through the use of Brain Breaks, she is also incorperating the use of regular Brain Breaks into her classes during her lecturing to promote the over all consentration and wellness of her students.
 She firmly believes that being active will help you preform better on all areas of your live.

-Assist.
-Prof. Dr. Bijen Filiz is currently working as Assistance Professor at the School of Physical Education and Sports, University of Kocatepe.
+Assoc.
+Prof. Dr. Bijen Filiz is currently working as Associate Professor at the School of Physical Education and Sports, University of Kocatepe.
 Bijen Filiz is graduated in physical education ve sport teacher at the University of Uludag.
 She completed her master's education with hidden program study in physical education at the University of Inonu.
 And she received her PhD degree by studying personal and social responsibility model in physical education at the University of Hacettepe.
 She was found as a visiting scholar at the Northern Illinois University/Chicago for 4 months to learn personal and social responsibility model and complete doctoral education.
 Her areas of interest are instructional, curriculum and hidden programs on physical education, physical education teacher education and sport education, adapted physical activities, and sports sociology.